Search Inside Bitcoins

 Exodus vs. Ledger Nano S

 The definitive wallet for high-end security, Ledger Nano S is the leader of cryptocurrency wallets on the market today.
 It is a hardware wallet that allows users to store their cryptocurrencies offline.
-The USB shaped device can be connected to your computer to complete transactions or view balances.
-It comes with state-of-the-art security features as well.
+The USB-shaped device can be connected to your computer to complete transactions or view balances.
+It also comes with state-of-the-art security features.

-Exodus, on the other hand, is a desktop-based online wallet.
-It cannot be considered the most secure storage option on the market because of the lack of crucial security features like two-factor authentication.
-However, it is great to keep smaller sums of multiple coins at a single place while retaining all your private keys.
-Exodus is free to use while the Ledger Nano S is available on the market for under $100.
+Exodus, on the other hand, is a multi-device wallet that can also integrate with Trezor, which is a hardware wallet.
+Even though it is not the most secure storage option on the market because of the lack of crucial security features like two-factor authentication, it is great to keep smaller sums of multiple coins in a single place while retaining all your private keys.
+Exodus is free to use, while the Ledger Nano S is available on the market for under $100.

 Conclusion

 Exodus wallet is a great product designed to help onboard people into the crypto revolution.
 It brings a clean and beautiful user interface.
-Users can view their account holdings in a ‘ring/pie chart’ format and can see their crypto holdings in fiat equivalents of their choice.
+It has multiple features that come from its multi-device support.

 Read more: